Our Utah Arizona Road Trip: A Trip of a Lifetime!

 *Know Before You Go Tip: Most of the scenic overlooks look very much the same.
 Consider stopping at just one or two and choose to spend your time on a short hike instead.

 All in all, we only spent a couple of hours in the park as we wanted to make it to our accommodations by dinner.
 We stayed in hotels the entire trip with one exception: this night we stayed in a covered wagon!
+This was by far the most memorable stay of the entire trip.
+Read all about our experience glamping in Utah!

 Day 6: Today was all about hiking The Narrows in Zion National Park.
 It took us about an hour from our stay at Whispering Pines Glamping Resort to get to the Visitor’s Center at Zion.
 Since we entered the park through the east entrance, we decided not to go into the town of Springdale to save time.
 We had originally planned to have a big meal and rent hiking poles in town, but quickly changed plans when we saw how busy the park was.
 We ate lunch at the lodge and headed up to hike The Narrows.